scherenhaenden/MagnetarQuill/Specification.md

   - If users switch devices (e.g., from desktop to mobile), ensure that their custom themes and language preferences sync correctly.
 If not synced, allow users to easily re-import their custom themes from saved files.

 ---
+### **10. Plugin Architecture - Detailed Specification**

+---

+#### **10.1 Plugin System**

+- **Overview**:
+  - The editor will support a **plugin system** that enables developers to extend its functionality by adding new tools, objects, formatting options, or even integrations with external services.
+  - The plugin system will allow third-party developers to enhance the editor without modifying the core code, maintaining flexibility and modularity.

+- **Plugin Management**:
+  - **Plugin Installation**:
+    - Plugins can be **installed** via a plugin manager within the editor's settings menu.
+Users will be able to upload plugin files or select plugins from a built-in plugin marketplace or repository (if provided).
+    - Each plugin will have metadata, including the **name**, **version**, **author**, and a brief description of what it does.

+  - **Plugin Activation/Deactivation**:
+    - Users can **activate** or **deactivate** installed plugins from the plugin manager.
+When a plugin is activated, it will immediately integrate with the editor's functionality, while deactivation will remove the plugin’s effects without needing to reload the page.

+  - **Plugin Configuration**:
+    - Some plugins may have configurable settings (e.g., customizable toolbar buttons, specific formatting behaviors).
+These settings will be accessible via the plugin manager.

+  - **Uninstalling Plugins**:
+    - Users can **uninstall** plugins via the plugin manager, removing all associated code and functionality from the editor.

+- **Supported Plugin Types**:
+  - **Custom Toolbar Buttons**:
+    - Plugins can add new buttons or tools to the editor’s toolbar.
+These buttons could add new formatting options, trigger specific actions (e.g., inserting custom objects), or integrate with external APIs (e.g., grammar checkers, citation tools).

+  - **New Objects or Widgets**:
+    - Plugins can introduce new types of objects that users can insert into the document, such as custom charts, diagrams, or interactive components (e.g., quizzes, feedback forms).

+  - **Custom Formatting Options**:
+    - Developers can create plugins that add advanced text formatting or document styling options, such as custom heading styles, footnotes, or special character sets.

+- **Plugin Security**:
+  - **Sandboxing**: Ensure that plugins run in a sandboxed environment to prevent security risks.
+Plugins should not have direct access to the file system or external networks unless specifically allowed.
+  - **Validation**: The plugin manager should validate plugin files before installation, ensuring they don’t contain malicious code or unsupported functionalities.

+---

+#### **10.2 Plugin Hooks**

+- **Overview**:
+  - The editor will provide **event hooks** that plugins can use to interact with the editor's core functionality.
+This allows plugins to modify content, react to user actions, or provide additional features in real-time.

+- **Supported Plugin Hooks**:
+  - **onTextChange**:
+    - Triggered whenever the user modifies the document's text (e.g., typing, deleting, or applying formatting).
+    - **Use Case**: Plugins can monitor text changes for grammar or spelling errors, or update live character/word counts.

+  - **onObjectInsertion**:
+    - Triggered when the user inserts an object into the document (e.g., images, tables, videos).
+    - **Use Case**: Plugins can add special behaviors when an object is inserted, such as auto-resizing, adding metadata, or triggering custom sidebars for advanced object properties.

+  - **onObjectSelection**:
+    - Triggered when the user selects an object in the document (e.g., clicks on an image or table).
+    - **Use Case**: Plugins can provide additional actions when an object is selected, such as displaying custom context menus or offering further editing options.

+  - **onDocumentSave**:
+    - Triggered when the document is saved or auto-saved.
+    - **Use Case**: Plugins can perform tasks like running validations, converting content, or integrating with external storage solutions (e.g., saving to a cloud service or triggering notifications).

+  - **onFormattingChange**:
+    - Triggered when the user applies or removes text formatting (e.g., bold, italic, heading).
+    - **Use Case**: Plugins can track formatting changes to ensure style consistency across the document or apply custom formatting behaviors (e.g., adding tooltips or inline comments).

+- **Custom Hooks**:
+  - Developers can define their own **custom hooks** based on specific plugin needs.
+For instance, a plugin could provide hooks for interactions with an external API (e.g., fetching content from a database or posting comments to a review platform).

+---

+#### **10.3 Plugin Lifecycle Management**

+- **Initialization**:
+  - When a plugin is activated, it will initialize itself by binding to the relevant hooks or injecting necessary UI elements (e.g., toolbar buttons).

+  - **Dependencies**: If a plugin requires specific dependencies (e.g., external libraries), these will be loaded asynchronously during initialization to avoid blocking the editor’s performance.

+- **Execution**:
+  - Plugins will execute within a sandboxed environment and communicate with the editor through defined APIs and hooks.

+- **Unloading**:
+  - When a plugin is deactivated or uninstalled, it should properly clean up any UI elements, hooks, or settings it introduced, ensuring no residual code remains in the editor.

+---

+### **User Flow for Plugin Architecture**

+- **Installing a Plugin**:
+  - Users can open the **Plugin Manager** from the settings menu.
+They will have options to browse a marketplace (if available) or upload plugin files.
+Once selected, the plugin will be installed, and users can immediately activate it.

+- **Configuring a Plugin**:
+  - After installing a plugin, users can configure it via the **Plugin Manager**.
+They can adjust settings like toolbar button behavior, add API keys (if needed), or change plugin-specific preferences.
+Changes will take effect immediately.

+- **Using a Plugin**:
+  - Once activated, plugins will be accessible from the toolbar or via context menus.
+Users can use plugins to insert new objects, apply advanced formatting, or integrate third-party services into the document.

+- **Managing Plugins**:
+  - Users can activate, deactivate, or uninstall plugins from the **Plugin Manager** at any time.
+If a plugin is no longer needed, users can remove it without affecting the rest of the editor’s functionality.

+---

+### **Performance Considerations**

+- **Sandboxed Execution**:
+  - Ensure that plugins are isolated from the core editor to avoid performance degradation.
+Plugins should run in a separate execution context where their impact on the editor's speed and memory usage is minimized.

+- **Efficient Hook Management**:
+  - Ensure that event hooks (e.g., `onTextChange`, `onObjectInsertion`) are executed efficiently, especially in real-time editing scenarios.
+Plugins should avoid long-running processes during hooks to prevent UI freezes or delays.

+---

+### **Edge Cases**

+- **Plugin Conflicts**:
+  - Handle cases where two or more plugins try to modify the same part of the document or toolbar.
+In case of conflicts, provide a resolution mechanism (e.g., giving users control over plugin priority).

+- **Unsupported Plugins**:
+  - If a plugin is not compatible with the current version of the editor, notify users before installation and prevent the plugin from being activated.

+- **Plugin Errors**:
+  - If a plugin throws an error during execution, the editor should handle the error gracefully without crashing.
+Display clear error messages and allow users to disable the problematic plugin.

+---

 #### 11. **Security**
    - **Content Sanitization**: